2000–01 Calgary Flames season: Players lost

+Signings

 Draft picks

-Calgary's picks at the 2000 NHL Entry Draft, held in Calgary.
+Calgary's picks at the 2000 NHL entry draft, held in Calgary.
 The Flames played to the home crowd, selecting Brent Krahn of the Calgary Hitmen with their first pick, 9th overall.

 Farm teams

 Saint John Flames

 The 2000–01 AHL season was the eighth season for the Saint John Flames, all affiliated with the Flames.
 It was a record-setting year, as the Baby Flames ran away with the Canadian Division, finishing third overall in the league with a 44–24–7–5 record, good for 100 points.
 Saint John swept through the Portland Pirates, Quebec Citadelles and Providence Bruins by a combined 12–2 record.
 The Flames captured their only Calder Cup by defeating the Wilkes-Barre/Scranton Penguins 4 games to 2.
 Steve Begin won the Jack A. Butterfield Trophy as playoff MVP.